apache/systemds/src/main/python/docs/source/getting_started/install.rst

 Additionally you have to install a few python packages.
 Note depending on your installation you might need to use pip3 instead of pip::

-  pip install numpy py4j wheel jinja2 onnx requests
+  pip install numpy py4j wheel requests

 Then to build the system you do the following